rucio/documentation/docs/contributing.md

 A contribution can be either be a **patch** or **feature**:

-* **Patches** include bugfixes and minor changes to the code and are included in patches that are usually relased every two weeks.
+* **Patches** include bugfixes and minor changes to the code and are included in patches that are usually released every two weeks.
 * **Features** include major developments or potentially disruptive changes and are included in feature releases made multiple times a year.